RecursivePineapple/MatterManipulator/README.md

 Note: attunable P2Ps (non-interface P2Ps) will also be attuned automatically from a blank P2P.

+### Miscellanious

+- Inventories
+- Storage Drawer rotation

+Note: any block that uses metadata to store its rotation (pistons, stairs, etc) will be automatically rotated.
+Some mod TileEntities (such as drawers) will need to have their own logic added, since they may not use metadata for this.

 ## How to use the tool

 Most of the tool's configuration is done through a radial menu which can be accessed by right clicking in the air.
 There are a few keybinds and context actions for common actions - specifically cutting (ctrl + x), copying (ctrl + c), pasting (ctrl + v), and block picking (middle mouse button).
 The exchange mode extends block picking since it has two configurable blocks - holding shift while picking a block will set the replace whitelist instead of the block to replace with.